Red campion

 Type: Perennial

 Wildlife: Nectar for moths, butterflies and and long-tongued Garden bumblebees.
-Caterpillar food for several moths including The Rivulet, Twin-spot Carpet, Marbled Clover, The Campion and The lychnis.
-Caterpillars of The Rivulet and The Campion live inside the seed pod and eat the seeds of female plants so be careful when collecting seeds!
-Caterpillars are also an important and helpful food source for birds, and hedgehogs if they can access your garden.
-Moths are vital food for bats.
+Caterpillar food for several moths including The Lychnis, Twin-spot Carpet and Marbled Clover (caterpillars of The Campion and The Rivulet live inside the seed pod and eat the seeds of female plants, so take care when collecting seeds).

 Flowers: April to June and intermittently up to November.